HTTP

 "name": "getRequestBody",

-"content": "Get and parse well-known request bodies based on the Content-Type header supplied\n\n```js\n\n// Parse a application/x-www-form-urlencoded or multipart/form-data request\nconst formData = await getRequestBody(\n new Request('http://localhost:8000', { body: new FormData() })\n)\n\n// Parse a JSON request\nconst json = await getRequestBody(\n new Request('http://localhost:8000', {\n body: JSON.stringify({ hello: 'world' }),\n headers: { 'Content-Type': 'application/json' },\n })\n)\n```",
+"content": "Get and parse well-known request bodies based on the Content-Type header supplied\n\n```js\n\n// Parse a application/x-www-form-urlencoded\n// or multipart/form-data request\nconst formData = await getRequestBody(\n new Request('http://localhost:8000', { body: new FormData() })\n)\n\n// Parse an application/json request\nconst json = await getRequestBody(\n new Request('http://localhost:8000', {\n body: JSON.stringify({ hello: 'world' }),\n headers: { 'Content-Type': 'application/json' },\n })\n)\n```",

 "tags": {